peterisza/temu-garden-lights-hack/README.md

 There must be a 2ms pause between frames.

 ### The controller
 The controller is a DIN rail mounted USB HID device with a cheap STM32C071 mcu.
-It can be used with a Raspberry Pi + node.js or python without a driver.
 It can handle two bus lines with 30 lamps each.
 Build/use it at your own risk only.

+My smart home server is already a Raspberry Pi which has USB, so I can just connect it.
+If you want standalone operation or wireless, you should build an ESP32-based controller instead of this STM32-based one.

 <img src="controller.jpg" alt="Steps" />